-Wounds that Never Heal: The Neuropsychology of Abused Women
+The Damaged Psyches of Abused Women

 The fight to end abuse against women is a task that everyone must become involved in.
+What are the long term effects that abused women have to go through?

 These figures have a significant impact, without a doubt, and more so if we look at nations where legal or social protection is not extended to women.
-A clear example of this is in India, where almost 92% of the female population has suffered some kind of aggression.
+A clear example of this is in India, where almost 92% of the female population has suffered from some kind of aggression.

 The worst wounds are not always the ones you see on the outside.
 A hit, a broken bone, or a slap is more than just an attack on the body.